kk1111-cloud/Nutkin/README.md

 - A cleaned and processed AnnData object ready for Nutkin analysis

 **Optional outputs**
-- Scree plot (`--run_pca`): Shows the variance explained by each principal component
+- Scree plot (`--run_pca`): Shows the variance explained by each principal component.
+  This plot can be used to guide the selection of `num_pc` by identifying an elbow point or the number of PCs explaining sufficient variance.
+The default value is `DEFAULT_NUM_PC` (defined in `config.py`).
 - Embedding plot (`--run_embedding`): UMAP, PHATE, or den-SNE visualizations for exploratory analysis

 **Parameters**